IBM/event-notifications-go-admin-sdk/README.md

 please ask a question at
 [Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-cloud).

+## ⚠️ Deprecation Notice (Attributes)

+### Pagerduty Destination Configuration

+> The following attribute from DestinationConfigOneOfPagerDutyDestinationConfig.java
+is **deprecated** and will be removed in a future release:

+- `apikey`

+This attribute no longer recommended for use and may not be supported in upcoming versions of the SDK.
+Only `routingKey` is expected to be passed.

 ## Open source @ IBM

 Find more open source projects on the [IBM Github Page](http://ibm.github.io/)